mzivic7/endcord/README.md

 Subcommand group must be followed by `[subcommand_after_group]`.
 `[option value]` can be put in `""`, useful when it has spaces in the value.
 Options are sometimes not required.
 If option is of type "attachment", it can be left without value, but atachemnt must be provided (with `Ctrl+U`) before sending the command.
+If `skip_app_command_assist = True` in config, then all app commands are shown in intial assist after `/`.
+Then, inserting command will also insert bot_name.

 ### Emoji
 To add default emoji in message just type its name or alias, like this: `:thumbs_up:`